-It started at Corky’s restaurant in Memphis, Tennessee.
+The inspiration for this All-Purpose Dry Rub Recipe started at Corky’s restaurant in Memphis, Tennessee.

 One evening, we had dinner at Corky’s, a famous Memphis BBQ and Rib joint.
-A few things stand out from the meal: one, a mix of horror and excitement when the server informed us that the onion loaf we’d ordered was ‘draining’ in the back and would be out shortly; two, that my nephew was little and crabby from the hot day and not wanting to be confined to a chair in a restaurant, a malady that was immediately resolved by a giant bowl of vanilla ice cream that the server plopped down in front of him (His parents were not informed that this was about to happen, nor did they care.); three, the most exquisitely delicious dry rub ribs that I had ever tasted.
+A few things stand out from the meal: one, a mix of horror and excitement when the server informed us that the deep fried onion loaf we’d ordered was ‘draining’ in the back and would be out shortly; two, that my nephew was little and crabby from the hot day and not wanting to be confined to a chair in a restaurant, malady that was immediately resolved by a giant bowl of vanilla ice cream that the server plopped down in front of him (His parents were not informed that this was about to happen, nor did they care.); three, the most exquisitely delicious dry rub ribs that I had ever tasted.

-Since then, I’ve never had their equal.
+Since then, I have never had their equal.
 Regardless of the term ‘dry’ that’s attached to ribs on menus, invariably the ribs come out slathered in sauce.
 It’s not that I don’t enjoy the sauce, but there was something about those Memphis ribs – dry, salty and savory with crisp edges where the grill had been extra hot.

 This dry rub doesn’t come with the drippy heat of Memphis or the wisdom and kindness of a Southern gentleman, but it may just treat you to the best ribs you’ve ever tasted.